Vitamin D FAQAre you getting enough Vitamin D?

 HOW MUCH VITAMIN D3 SHOULD I TAKE?

-The Government in the UK has issued public health advice stating that everyone should consider taking Vitamin D supplements in Autumn and Winter.
-The dosage recommended is 10 micrograms (400iu) of Vitamin D per day.
-However, many of our customers like to take a higher dose than this during this time and you can safely take up to 2000iu daily.
+The Government in the UK has issued public health advice stating that everyone should consider taking vitamin D supplements in Autumn and Winter.
+The dosage recommended is 10µg/micrograms (400iu) of vitamin D per day.
+However, many of our customers like to take a higher dose than this during this time and you can safely take up to 50µg/micrograms (2000iu) daily.
 All of our vitamin D3 products are safe to be taken on a daily basis at the doses recommended on the packaging.
-If you are still unsure on the right product to choose please contact Nutrition Advice.
+If you are still unsure on the right product to choose, please contact Nutrition Advice.

 WHY DO I NEED VITAMIN D?